-The SI pin is the input of the SPI.
-Serial input information is read on the falling edge of SCLK.
+The SI pin is the input of the Serial Peripheral Interface (SPI).
+Serial Input (SI) information is read on the falling edge of SCLK.
 A 16-bit stream of serial data is required on the SI pin, beginning with the most significant bit (MSB).
 Messages that are not multiples of 16 bits (e.g., daisy chained device messages) are ignored.
 After transmitting a 16-bit word, the $\overline{\text{CS}}$ pin must be de-asserted (logic [1]) before transmitting a new word.
 SI information is ignored when $\overline{\text{CS}}$ is in a logic high state.

-MULTIPLEXED OUTPUT (RTZ)
+Multiplexed Output (RTZ)

-This is the multiplexed output pin of the non-driven coil during a Return to Zero (RTZ) event.
+This is a multiplexed output pin, for the non-driven coil, during a Return to Zero (RTZ) event.

-VOLTAGE (VDD)
+Voltage (VDD)

-This SPI and logic power supply input will work with 5.0 V supplies.
+This SPI and logic power supply input will work with $5.0\ V$ supplies.